 Who is your AML/CFT supervisor?

-The agencies tasked with supervising the AML regime and the reporting entities they will monitor are:
+The agencies tasked with supervising the AML/CFT regime and the reporting entities they will monitor are:

 - The Reserve Bank of New Zealand - banks, life insurers and non-bank deposit takers.

 - The Financial Markets Authority (FMA) - issuers of securities, trustee companies, futures dealers, collective investment schemes, brokers, and financial advisers.

 - The Department of Internal Affairs (DIA) - casinos, non-deposit taking lenders, money changers, and any other financial institutions not supervised by the Reserve Bank of New Zealand or the Financial Markets Authority.

-If reporting entities are unclear as to whom their AML supervisor is, they should contact one of the three supervisors identified above.
+If reporting entities are unclear as to whom their AML/CFT supervisor is, they should contact one of the three supervisors identified above.